COLOC-BOB/Massa-acheta-docker/massa_acheta_docker/README.md

 - Changing the number of candidate rolls
 - Changing the number of active rolls

+Block notifications now rely on the counters of the last cycle, ensuring that no produced or missed block is lost even if the API only returns a limited history.

 You also can display actual wallet info using command:
 >
 > `/view_wallet`